Open Supervised Device Protocol (OSDP)

 Open Supervised Device Protocol (OSDP) is an access control communications standard developed by the Security Industry Association (SIA) to improve interoperability among access control and security products.

-OSDP was approved as an international standard by the International Electrotechnical Commission in May 2020 and will be published as IEC 60839-11-5 in July 2020.
-SIA OSDP is in constant refinement to retain its industry-leading position.
+OSDP was approved as an international standard by the International Electrotechnical Commission in May 2020 and has been published as IEC 60839-11-5.

 Why Specify or Adopt OSDP?